johnvictorfs/vscode-python-tweaks/README.md

 #### Events

-- Automatically convert strings to f-strings if any curly braces are added to a regular string (toggleable)
+- Automatically convert strings to f-strings if any curly braces are used in a regular string (toggleable)

 ---

 ## Settings

-* `python-tweaks.autoCompleteFStringExtension`: Enable/Disable automatically converting strings to f-string when you use curly braces inside one.
+* `python-tweaks.autoCompleteFString`: Enable/Disable automatically converting strings to f-string when curly braces are used inside one

 ---